A - Open Position and Movable Forms

 To view additional content for this page you'll need to either Sign In or Register for or Upgrade to a Premium Site Access Plan.

 Open Position Chord

-* An open position A major chord can be played with any finger.
+* An open position, A major chord, can be played with any finger combination.
 All depends on the context of its use.
-Typically played with either fingers one and two or two and three.
+Typically played with either fingers two and one, three and two, or four and three (rare).

 Movable Form Chord

 Photos of chords cannot typically show efficient fingering as comprises need to be made to show only the fingers playing or fretting notes.